 Life experience of mature students will be taken into account when considering applications.
 The successful completion of an entry task may be required when considering applications without the required formal entry qualifications.

-Q: What attracted you to your current role?
+Q: What duties does your current role include?